Saltwater Pier Fishing From Start to Finish

 Small hooks, light tackle, and sand fleas work best.
 Pompano have small mouths relative to body size.
 Use size 2-1/0 hooks with fresh sand fleas or Fishbites artificial bait.
 A two-hook pompano rig with pyramid sinker keeps bait on bottom where pompano feed.

-Detect pompano bites by watching your rod tip.
+Detect bites by watching your rod tip.
 They tap and nibble rather than slam baits.
 Set the hook on a steady pull rather than initial taps.
-Fighting pompano on light tackle provides sport far beyond their size.

 Flounder

-Flounder ambush prey from the sandy bottom near pier pilings.
-They prefer the shadow line where light meets shade, positioning for ambushes.
+Flounder ambush prey from sandy bottom near pier pilings.
+They prefer the shadow line where light meets shade.
 Target the down-current side of pilings where baitfish wash past.

 Live finger mullet and mud minnows produce big flounder.
 Rig them on a sliding sinker setup that lets fish eat without feeling resistance.
-Flounder hold baits for several seconds before swallowing, so resist the urge to set immediately.
+Flounder hold baits for several seconds before swallowing, so resist setting immediately.

 Bucktail jigs tipped with strip bait work when live bait is scarce.
 Bounce the jig along bottom, pausing frequently.
-Flounder often strike during the pause when the jig sits motionless.
+Flounder often strike during the pause.

 Redfish and Black Drum

+Probably should have led with this section, honestly.
 Fresh cut bait on circle hooks works consistently for both species.
 Blue crab sections, mullet chunks, and shrimp all produce.
 Circle hooks improve hookup ratios and survival rates for released fish.
-Simply tighten your line when you feel weight rather than setting the hook.

-Heavy tackle handles big drum and reds around pier pilings.
+Heavy tackle handles big drum and reds around pilings.
 Use 30-50 pound line and stout rods that can turn fish away from structure.
-Lighter tackle loses fish wrapped around pilings.

 Sheepshead

 Sheepshead specialize in eating barnacles and crustaceans off pilings.
-Their human-like teeth crush shells that other species cannot eat.
-This specialization keeps sheepshead around pier structure year-round.
+Their human-like teeth crush shells other species cannot eat.
+This keeps sheepshead around pier structure year-round.

 Fiddler crabs and small pieces of fresh shrimp catch sheepshead.
-Fish directly against pilings where sheepshead feed.
-Small hooks in the 1/0-2/0 range penetrate their tough mouths better than larger sizes.
+Fish directly against pilings where they feed.
+Small hooks in 1/0-2/0 range penetrate their tough mouths better than larger sizes.

-Sheepshead bites feel like subtle taps as they crush bait.
-Most anglers miss their first sheepshead bites by waiting too long.
-Set the hook on any unusual feeling in your line.
-Better to miss a few than never hook up.
+Bites feel like subtle taps as they crush bait.
+Most anglers miss first bites by waiting too long.
+Set the hook on any unusual feeling.

 Mackerel species cruise past piers chasing baitfish schools.
-Spanish mackerel average 2-5 pounds and provide fast action on light tackle.
+Spanish mackerel average 2-5 pounds and provide fast action.
 King mackerel grow much larger, with fish over 30 pounds caught from piers.

 Casting spoons and gotcha plugs catch Spanish mackerel actively feeding on surface bait.
-Retrieve fast, as mackerel prefer chasing prey.
+Retrieve fast.
 When you see baitfish spraying across the surface, cast beyond the commotion and retrieve through it.

 King mackerel require different tactics.
 Live bait on wire leader suspended under a float produces strikes from cruising kings.
-Balloons work better than standard floats, allowing baits to drift far from the pier without tangling.
+Balloons work better than standard floats, allowing baits to drift far from the pier.

 Cobia